steveya/steveya.github.io/_posts/2024-04-21-teaching-kids-math-arcsin-law-1.md

 This is where the name "arcsin" comes from.

 All these laws say the same thing: the last exit time, the time of the maximum, and the occupation time of a symmetric Brownian motion on $[0, 1]$ tends to concentrate around 0 and 1.
+The proofs are too difficult for most children to understand, but should be leveraged if it helps them gain more profound understanding.

-Below is a work-in-progress of the script to the video I am making for this topic.
+Below is a work-in-progress of the audio script to the video I am making for this topic.

 ### WIP First Segment: Examples of the Arcsin Law